1j01/hacky-game/README.md

 	npm run start-secondary
 	npm run start-tertiary

-These only work on Windows, but I could update them to work cross-platform, and to allow any number of instances.
+These only work on Windows, but I could make a CLI script that works cross-platform, and allows any number of instances, plus other options like `--enable-logging`.

 ## Build